Back to home

 Make every interview and talk searchable in seconds

-You have completed 18 participant interviews for your dissertation, each between 45 and 90 minutes long.
-That is roughly 20 hours of recorded audio.
-Transcribing it manually at the standard 4-to-1 ratio means 80 hours of typing before you can begin analysis.
-Even if you type fast, that is two full work weeks spent on transcription alone, not coding, not analyzing, not writing.
-VidNotes transforms research video into a searchable, quotable, exportable text archive in a fraction of that time.
+You've finished 18 participant interviews for your dissertation, each between 45 and 90 minutes long.
+That's roughly 20 hours of recorded audio.
+Transcribing it by hand at the standard 4-to-1 ratio means 80 hours of typing before you can start analysis.
+Even if you type fast, that's two full work weeks on transcription alone.
+No coding.
+No analyzing.
+No writing.
+VidNotes turns research video into a searchable, quotable, exportable text archive in a fraction of that time.
 Transcribe interviews with accurate timestamps, search across multiple transcripts for recurring themes, and export cited passages for your papers.
-The 80 hours of manual transcription become approximately 2 hours of processing and review, freeing you to focus on the analysis that actually advances your research.
+The 80 hours of manual transcription drop to about 2 hours of processing and review, so you can focus on the analysis that actually moves your research forward.

 Problems VidNotes solves